Welcome to Lottoland

 We are accustomed to the Western New Year's celebrations, which began in 46 BC with a decree from the Roman Emperor Julius Caesar.
 It was he who set the first day of January as being New Year's Day.

-And so the popular holidays began - each in its own way, they evolved to the familiar celebrations you know today.
+And so the popular holidays began - each in its own way, they evolved into the familiar celebrations you know today.

 But while sparkling wine and midnight fireworks are essential parts of New Year's Eve celebrations around the world, the superstitions and traditions vary from one country to the next.